juicedata/juicefs-csi-driver/docs/en/guide/juicefs-operator.md

     - threads=50
 ```

 `spec.targetsFrom` supports the following three ways of providing a file list.
-Only one may be used at a time:
+Only one is used at a time:

 - `files`: List paths directly in the `WarmUp` resource.
 - `configMap`: Specify the `name` and `key` of the ConfigMap entry that contains the file list.